 Adding RYDLYME to the cooling tower basin allows the tower’s transfer pump to circulate the solution throughout the entire cooling system while in operation.
 Cooling tower cleaning with RYDLYME can all be accommodated during the normal operation of the cooling tower without shutdown!
-It is imperative when calculating a required amount of RYDLYME needed for a cooling tower system to include enough RYDLYME for the equipment load of the tower.
+It is imperative when calculating the required amount of RYDLYME needed for a cooling tower system to include enough RYDLYME for the equipment load of the tower.
 This prevents the spread of Legionnaires’ Disease.

 How to clean a cooling tower system:

-- Turn off all chemical or non-chemical water treatment, conductivity meters and pH meters.
+- Turn off all chemical or non-chemical water treatment, conductivity meters, and pH meters.

 - Lower the water level in the tower basin to a point where the pump can maintain circulation without cavitation and close the bleed-off valve.